olehmelnyk/earthquake-app/development-plan.md

   - Configure Prisma in the `db` package
   - Set up GraphQL schema and resolvers in the `graphql` package
   - Create base UI components in the `ui` package using Shadcn UI
+  - **Output**: Shared packages for GraphQL, database, and UI components

 - [ ] **4.
 Docker Setup**:
   - Create Docker Compose file for PostgreSQL database